PowerShell’s Where-Object

 cmdlet to filter against properties, such as the name, size, location, and date, significantly narrowing down the search results.

-What does the Where-Object cmdlet do?
+What is the Where-Object cmdlet in PowerShell?

 The Where-Object